Ensign (band): 2000: Nitro/Indecision

 In June 2000, the band recorded four tracks in New York for an EP called For What It's Worth which was released in October 2000.
-They also recorded two tracks which would end up on a split 7-inch EP with Death by Stereo released by Indecision Records in December 2000, and a further two tracks which were released on a split 7-inch with Reaching Forward on European label, Reflections Records.
+They also recorded two tracks which would end up on a split 7-inch EP with Death by Stereo released by Indecision Records in December 2000, and a further two tracks which were released on a split 7-inch with Reaching Forward on a European label, Reflections Records.

 The band returned to Europe and the United Kingdom in August and September 2000, again meeting up to play several cross-over shows with As Friends Rust.
-Before leaving on this tour, Ryan Donoghue quit the band which, although was on very good terms, left the band in a difficult situation.
+Before leaving on this tour, Ryan Donoghue quit the band, although on very good terms, left the band in a difficult situation.
 Nate solved it by employing Chris Oliver for bass duties on the tour (teaching him along the way) while taking up the guitar duties himself.

 Nitro years (continued)

 In November 2000, the band entered the studio to start recording their third full-length release, The Price of Progression.
 Chris Byrnes came in December to add some second guitar parts as Nate was performing on bass and guitar, as well as the usual backing vocals.
 Chris Oliver had played bass on the initial takes as a favor to Nate, and continued to play for a while after.
-The band were also joined on vocals for guest spots by Russ Rankin of Good Riddance and Andy West of Kill Your Idols.
+The band was also joined on vocals for guest spots by Russ Rankin of Good Riddance and Andy West of Kill Your Idols.
 The record was finally released in April 2001.
 Also, in February 2001, Indecision Records re-released their split 7-inch with Death by Stereo on CD as part of their Split Series compilation.

 In 2002, they headed out on a Canadian tour supporting metalcore band, Hatebreed.
 A tour of Europe with Avail followed in 2003.

 2003 to present: Blackout years

 The band found a regular guitarist in Frank Piegaro in 2002, while John O'Neill had been replaced by Brian "Pnut" Kozuch in 2001.
-They took to a studio in Hoboken, New Jersey and in seven days recorded twenty cover versions of artists such as Bad Brains, Descendents, Dag Nasty, Hüsker Dü, Misfits and Discharge, all seminal punk bands who had influenced members of Ensign in their formative years.
+They took to a studio in Hoboken, New Jersey, and in seven days recorded twenty cover versions of artists such as Bad Brains, Descendents, Dag Nasty, Hüsker Dü, Misfits and Discharge, all seminal punk bands who had influenced members of Ensign in their formative years.
 The record was released in October 2003, on Blackout Records — they had agreed to do this for label owner, Bill "Blackout" Wilson, with Tim Shaw having worked with and for him during the early Indecision Records days — and it was called Love the Music, Hate the Kids.
-In Europe, it was released by German label, JoinTheTeamPlayer.
+In Europe, it was released by the German label, JoinTheTeamPlayer.